|Great White Icicle Area

 There is also a vertical 20 foot curtain that often forms below the step on the right side.
 Climbing it can be good fun.
 However, it is best to let it fully touch down before climbing it.

-While it is possible to descend the route, it is not advisable because of the number of other climbers that may be below.
+While it is possible to rappel the route, it is not advisable because of the number of other climbers that may be below.
 Instead, walk up the snow/creek approximate 100' to a level area where a well beaten path will cross the creek (climber's right) and traverse over into the next gully.
 Descend until well into the trees and it possible to leave the gully on the up canyon side (skier's right).
 Continue descending next to a slab which brings one back to the near the base.

 Trivia: in the 90s Alex Lowe climbed the route car-to-car in 19 minutes while after a heavy snow fall Andrew McLean et. al. skied the route (albeit while belayed).
 After a heavy snow fall it is possible to bum slide the second pitch.